-- a. follow safe working procedures personally; - b. be familiar with the general and particular safety rules that apply to his/her area of work; - c. ensure that the classroom and other areas are tidy and good housekeeping procedures are followed; - d. undertake a visual inspection of equipment prior to use and ensure that portable electrical equipment is tested on an annual basis; - e. report defects to his/her line manager; - f. ensure all accidents, incidents and near misses within the area of responsibility are recorded in line with the school policy.
+- a. follow safe working procedures personally; - b. be familiar with the general and particular safety rules that apply to their area of work; - c. ensure that the classroom and other areas are tidy and good housekeeping procedures are followed; - d. undertake a visual inspection of equipment prior to use and ensure that portable electrical equipment is tested on an annual basis; - e. report defects to their line manager; - f. ensure all accidents, incidents and near misses within the area of responsibility are recorded in line with the school policy.

-3.9 First Aid Co-ordinator
+3.10 First Aid Co-ordinator (if appropriate)